A long day…

 What would you do on your first evening in Venice, Italy?
 A scroll?
 A nice dinner?
 Watch to boats navigate this unique system of waterways?
 My first stroll was a fast-paced walk to the TIM store to get my phone and cellular data back.
 At 6:56 I was in my 2nd Venice TIM store behind 5 others who all need a lot of help.
 In three more days, I would leave Italy and perhaps it would be cheaper to get a plan in Ljubljana, my next visit.
 This felt stupid.
 I’d also lost my friend in the crowd of the main street so I’d rushed on before the stores would close.
 As TIM gave me Wi-Fi, I caught her message.
 She’d thought I was going to another TIM store, turned around and I was gone.

 Soon enough, the staff clarified things for me but bottom line is that services reset at midnight on the 29th day, so paying earlier would not have helped.
 I just had to wait.
 Not a good cell plan.
-I won’t be recommending TIM with full zest.
+I won’t necessarily be recommending TIM.

 Old Wild West